 Welcome to our comprehensive guide to the best cameras for landscape photography.
 One of the most popular genres of shooting, landscape photography is inspiring, addictive and challenging in equal measure.
 While it may seem at first blush less technically challenging than, say, wildlife or sport, any landscape shooter worth their salt knows how tricky it can be to chase the light and find the composition for that moment when the elements come together.
 There’s nothing like it.

-At AP, we test and review every major camera that is released, and a big part of our testing procedure involves shooting landscapes.
+At AP, we test and review every major camera that is released, and shooting landscapes are a big part of our testing procedure.
 As such, we’ve put together this list based on our own direct experience with the cameras featured.
-We haven’t just included the new releases either – we only recommend cameras we feel are worth the money, and that includes plenty of fantastic older models that can be picked up for a great price on the second-hand market.
+We haven’t just included new releases either – we only recommend cameras we feel are worth the money, and they include plenty of fantastic older models that can be picked up at great prices second-hand.

-If you want to know more about how we went about making our picks, scroll to the bottom of the page for our full explainer of which features are most important for a landscape photography camera.
-We’ve split our list into different camera types, including DSLRs, mirrorless cameras, medium format and compacts.
-Read on to see our picks and why we made them – and don’t forget to also check out our guide to the best lenses for landscapes.
+If you want to know more about our selection criteria, scroll to the bottom of the page for our full explainer of which features are most important for a landscape photography camera.
+We’ve split our list into different camera types, like DSLRs, mirrorless cameras, medium format and compacts.
+Read on to see our picks and why we made them – and also check out our guide to the best lenses for landscapes.

 The best cameras for landscape photography: our quick list